 Updates were addressed and communicated through training; and

-Continue to effectively implement regulatory requirements for the control of effluents.
+Continue to effectively implement regulatory requirements for the control of effluents and minimization of contamination into the site environment.

 Throughout the inspection, verify that the licensee is adequately following procedures.
 Determine if procedural steps are being adequately followed by direct observation of employees performing the associated tasks and through discussions with employees.